 While choosing a single-vendor suite may seem simpler than finding a best-of-breed software for each individual discipline, the benefits don’t even begin to compare.
 All-in-one suites tend to be diluted and, therefore, insufficient.
 There sure to be features you don’t need, and probably some missing capabilities your business can’t function without, too.

 For maximum functionality and usability, large businesses and enterprises must build powerful advertising stacks with dedicated software for each unique discipline.
-Most importantly, they must optimize the post-click experience with dedicated, personalized landing pages.
+Most importantly, they must optimize the post-click landing page with dedicated, personalized post-click landing pages.

 View the complete guide today, and get started building your own powerful best-of-breed tech stack complete with the most robust post-click optimization platform available.